rocky-linux/documentation/docs/books/lxd_server/02-zfs_setup.md

 └─sdc1   8:33   0 149.1G  0 part
 ```

-In this listing, we can see that */dev/sda* is in use by the operating system, so we are going to use */dev/sdb* for our zpool.
-Note that if you have multiple free hard drives, you may wish to consider using raidz (a software raid specifically for ZFS).
+In this listing, you can see that */dev/sda* is in use by the operating system.
+You are going to use */dev/sdb* for our zpool.
+Note that if you have many available hard drives, you may want to consider using raidz (a software raid specifically for ZFS).

-That falls outside the scope of this document, but should definitely be a consideration for production, as it offers better performance and redundancy.
-For now, let's create our pool on the single device we have identified:
+That falls outside the scope of this document, but definitely is a consideration for production.
+It offers better performance and redundancy.
+For now, create your pool on the single device you have identified:

 ```
 zpool create storage /dev/sdb